 We have partnered with StoneFalls Gardens whose beautiful nursery was featured in New Hampshire Chronicle.

-Available Memory Trees and Shrubs
+Examples of Available Memorial Trees and Shrubs

 Cherry, Hydrangea, Sourwood, and Flowering Shrubs

 Includes initial cremated remains burial and tree planting plus additional cremated remains burials in the future within a 50 sq. foot plot.

 Includes initial cremated remains burial and tree planting plus additional cremated remains burials in the future within a 225 sq. foot plot.

 Additional tree species and larger burial plots are available upon request.

 Life Forest nurtures your Memorial Tree as it grows into a full-grown monument to those who have passed.
 Long term forest maintenance is managed by our Trails Commission and, because our burial trees act as the burial monument, they are protected under Cemetery Law RSA.